Become a Premium Member

 • Paladins once they have the ability to wear plate armour at level 40 are probably the most survivable class in the game.
 They can have huge armour and health numbers, and can heal them selves and bubble!
 Bubbling is a term for their multiple abilities to protect them selves (or others) from all incoming damage for a short period of time.

-• Paladins have excellent group and raid buffs in the form of auras and blessings and are always in demand.
+• Paladins have excellent group and raid buffs in the form of blessings that are always in demand.

 • Paladins can taunt enemies off lesser armoured classes.